person holding

 The unfolding bushfire situation across the eastern seaboard of Australia has been devastating for many.

 One thing to emerge has been that a significant number of people who were impacted by these fires were not adequately prepared for their severity.
-Hence these people lost a significantly greater amount possessions and property.
+Hence, these people lost a significantly greater amount of possessions and property.

 Yet, we can draw lessons from this and other disasters.
 The lesson is undoubtedly about being better prepared for the unexpected.